acarzis/EnumerateFolders/EnumerateFolders/ReadMe.txt

 3. Network/mapped drives are not currently supported - this is a serious limitation for those people using a NAS.
 4. The 'GUI/front-end' to manage and view the data does not yet exist.
 5. There is no support for folders/files/categories which have been removed.
 6. Only files at the root level are currently associated with a category.
+There should be no folder depth limit.
+7. Perhaps add a search capability to find files of a specific category

 (I will get to these 'one day')